Wonder-Technology/Wonder.js/README.md

 - [Online Editor](https://editor.wonder-3d.com/)

-Here show a cube example:
+Here show a cube example(more is in examples/ folder):

 ```html
 <!DOCTYPE html>